 Black rats are mainly restricted to buildings around ports and in ships in temperate countries (hence the name ‘ship rat’).
 They are agile and a good climbers, nesting high up under roofs.
 In warmer countries, where they originate, black rats will nest in trees, especially in woodland and orchards.
 Black rats tend to walk on their toes and the surfaces that the ship rat travels along show separated smudges.

-Mice usually lives on the ground and nests in burrows, but is agile and can climb.
+Mice usually live on the ground and nests in burrows, but are agile and can climb.
 In heavy infestations, grease from the body combined with dirt and urine can build into small pillars.
 These can remain for a long time, so may not indicate a current infestation.
 A mouse obviously has a smaller footprint than a rat.

 The droppings of the three animals differ in size and shape, according to the body size.
-Rat droppings can often been mistaken for mouse droppings and those from a cockroach.
+Rat droppings can often be mistaken for mouse droppings and those from a cockroach.

 Brown rat droppings are wide and are dark brown colour.
 They are typically found in a tapered, spindle shape – resembling a large grain of rice.

 Black rat droppings are long and thin, and are smaller than brown rat droppings.
 Black rat droppings are more regular in form with a banana like curve and pointed ends.